biocatiit/wyatt-control/README.md

 wc.close()
 ```

-Documentation of available classes and methods is done via sphinx compatible docstrings and can be built in the docs folder.
+Documentation of available classes and methods is done via sphinx compatible
+docstrings and can be built in the docs folder.

+By default running experiments is not blocking.
+This is really designed to be
+integrated as part of a GUI where you periodically check the status of the
+running experiment, however for convenience various blocking methods (such as
+wait_for_exp_end) are provided to make it easy to run as a script as well.